XenonDB/Nen/README.md

 2.In game guide(Using [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli) and creative only)

-3.Aura system for living and basic nen techniques(Ten, Zetsu, Ren)
+3.Aura system for living and basic nen techniques(Ten, Zetsu, Ren, Hatsu)

 4.Nen learning and traing way.

-5.Advance nen techniques(Hatsu and abilities which I think can't only explain by Ten, Zetsu, Ren)
+5.Advance nen techniques

 6.Use nen techinques to create you own unique nen skill.